simeononsecurity/simeononsecurity.ch/content/articles/common-mistakes-while-using-a-vpn/index.en.md

 ## What is a VPN?

 A VPN is a service that allows you to create a secure and private connection between your device and the internet.
-It works by routing your internet traffic through a server located in a different location than your own, thus making it appear as though you are connecting to the internet from that server location rather than your own.
+It works by routing your internet traffic through a server located in a different location than your own, thus making it appear as though you're connecting to the internet from that server location rather than your own.

 ## Common Mistakes with Using VPNs

 ### Not Checking for IP Leaks

 One of the most common mistakes with using a VPN is **not checking for IP leaks**.
 When you connect to a VPN, your internet traffic is supposed to be routed through the VPN server and your IP address is supposed to be hidden.
-However, if your VPN connection is not configured correctly or if your VPN provider has a vulnerability, your IP address can leak, which defeats the purpose of using a VPN in the first place.
+However, if your VPN connection isn't configured correctly or if your VPN provider has a vulnerability, your IP address can leak, which defeats the purpose of using a VPN in the first place.

 To check if your VPN is leaking your IP address, you can use a website like [**ipleak.net**](https://ipleak.net/).
-This website will show you your public IP address and whether it is different from the IP address of the VPN server you are connected to.
+This website will show you your public IP address and whether it is different from the IP address of the VPN server you're connected to.
 If your IP address is different, your VPN is working correctly.
 If your IP address is the same, your VPN is leaking your IP address.

 ### Not Choosing a Secure VPN Provider